 Refrigerator drawers, such as crispers and meat drawers, help organize food storage.
 Using the drawers improves food safety in the home by separating raw meats from other foods, reducing the risk of contamination and foodborne illnesses.
 The main challenge in freeing a stuck drawer is working carefully to avoid breaking the drawer or its tracks.
 Getting a refrigerator sliding door unstuck doesn't require special equipment or supplies.

-Grip the stuck drawer's front panel and push it back into the correct position.
+Start by gripping the stuck drawer's front panel and push it back into the correct position.
 For example, if it's stuck with one corner farther out than the other, pushing the protruding corner harder straightens the drawer and gets it back on track in the closed position.
 It's often more effective to push the drawer back in on its tracks before removing it.

 Pulling the drawer out and angling it down removes it from the tracks.
-Wash the tracks with warm, soapy water.
-Removing spills and food debris helps the drawer slide smoothly when you put it back into position.
-Empty the drawer and wash it, including the edges that run on the track.
-Put the refrigerator drawer back on the track, angle the front of the drawer down and slide it into place.
+Using warm, soapy water, wash the tracks.
+By removing spills and food debris, the drawer should slide smoothly when you put it back into position.
+You should empty the drawer and wash it as well, making sure you get the edges that run on the track.